johnhaddon/rtd/docs/autoGenerated/Gaffer/ObjectWriter.md

 Saves objects to disk using the writers provided by the Cortex project.

 ## user

  Container for user-defined plugs.
 Nodes should never make their own plugs here, so users are free to do as they wish.

 ## preTasks

  Input connections to upstream nodes which must be executed before this node.

 ## postTasks

  Input connections to nodes which must be executed after this node, but which don't need to be executed before downstream nodes.

 ## task

  Output connections to downstream nodes which must not be executed until after this node.

 ## dispatcher

  Container for custom plugs which dispatchers use to control their behaviour.

+### dispatcher.batchSize

+ Maximum number of frames to batch together when dispatching tasks.

+### dispatcher.immediate

+ Causes this node to be executed immediately upon dispatch, rather than have its execution be scheduled normally by the dispatcher.
+For instance, when using the LocalDispatcher, the node will be executed immediately in the dispatching process and not in a background process as usual.

+When a node is made immediate, all upstream nodes are automatically considered to be immediate too, regardless of their settings.

 ## in

  The object to be written to disk.

 ## fileName

  The name of the file to write.

 ## parameters

  Additional parameters specific to the format of the file being written.
 These are created automatically based on the extension when the fileName is specified.